Zero-shot causal learning: Zero-shot causal learning

 The CaML framework incorporates three important design considerations: \emph{(1) Single meta-model}.
 In domains such as electronic health records and online marketing, we observe that large-scale datasets contain thousands of interventions with rich feature information ($W$).
 Instead of training a separate model for each intervention, CaML trains a single meta-model that can estimate CATE across all interventions.
 This approach lets us leverage shared structure across tasks and generalize to novel interventions that were not present during training. \emph{(2) Pseudo-outcomes}.
-Rather than directly modeling the response surfaces $\mathbb{E}[Y(w)\mid X=x]$ and $\mathbb{E}[Y(0)\mid X=x]$, we train our model using pseudo-outcomes for each intervention.
-This decision is based on recent research that highlights the estimation bias when inferring CATE from direct predictions of observed outcomes~\cite{chernozhukov2018double,kunzel2019metalearners}.
-CaML outperforms strong baselines that meta-learn these outcomes directly, as demonstrated in our experiments (see Tables \ref{tab:mainResults} and \ref{tab:mainResults2}, rows S-learner and T-learner with meta-learning). \emph{(3) Discrete tasks from continuous interventions}.
+Instead of directly modeling the response surfaces $\mathbb{E}[Y(w)\mid X=x]$ and $\mathbb{E}[Y(0)\mid X=x]$, we use pseudo-outcomes for each intervention to train our model.
+This approach is informed by recent studies indicating bias in estimating CATE from direct predictions of observed outcomes~\cite{chernozhukov2018double,kunzel2019metalearners}.
+CaML outperforms strong baselines that meta-learn $Y(w)$ and $Y(0)$ directly, as demonstrated in our experiments (see Tables \ref{tab:mainResults} and \ref{tab:mainResults2}, rows S-learner and T-learner with meta-learning). \emph{(3) Discrete tasks from continuous interventions}.
 CaML takes advantage of the extensive literature on CATE estimation for single, binary interventions.
-By creating a natural experiment for each intervention, CaML taps into this literature and benefits from the high performance of recently developed nonparametric CATE estimators\cite{curth2021nonparametric,nie2021quasi,kunzel2019metalearners}.
+By creating a natural experiment for each intervention, CaML taps into this literature and benefits from the high performance of recently developed nonparametric CATE estimators~\cite{curth2021nonparametric,nie2021quasi,kunzel2019metalearners}.

-CaML identifies CATE for novel interventions under the assumptions that: (1) for each observed intervention $w$, $\tau_w(x)$ is identifiable under the binary treatment assumptions (unconfoundedness, consistency, and overlap) in Section \ref{Sec:background}.
+CaML identifies CATE for novel interventions under the assumptions that: (1) for each observed intervention $w$, $\tau_w(x)$ is identifiable under the binary treatment assumptions (unconfoundedness, consistency, and overlap) in Section~\ref{Sec:background}.
 This allows for valid training labels for each task.
 (2) $\tau_w(x) = \tau(w, x)$, i.e., a global function $\tau(w,x)$ unifies all intervention-specific CATE functions, (3) $\tau(w, x)$ is continuous in $w$.
-This allows the model to smoothly extrapolate the treatment effect to new interventions that are close to observed interventions in the interventions space.
+This allows the model to smoothly extrapolate the treatment effect to new interventions that are close to observed interventions in the intervention space.
 Lastly, (4) $W$ follows a continuous distribution.